-This content is an excerpt from a recent InfoQ article by Ben Linders, "Leading Tech People or Remaining a Software Engineer: What to Choose?".
+This content is an excerpt from a recent InfoQ article by Nehme Bilal, "Beyond Trends: A Practical Guide to Choosing the Right Message Broker".

-To get notifications when InfoQ publishes content on these topics, follow "Leadership", "Team Collaboration", and "Staff Plus" on InfoQ.
+To get notifications when InfoQ publishes content on these topics, follow "Architecture and Design", "Event-Driven Architecture", and "Cell-based Architecture" on InfoQ.

 Missed a newsletter?
 You can find all of the previous issues on InfoQ.